goldmermaid/Memory-Brand-Recall/README.md

+### Next step

-Next step, we also want to model semantic memory, such as the following knowledge graph:
+In the future, we also want to model semantic memory, such as the following knowledge graph:

 <p align="center">
     <img src="results_image/semantic_memory1.png" height="200"/>